mnneeltakemail2/testNeel3/development-and-api/neel-keeper-api/waves-keeper-api.md

 *   `4 – token transfer`
 *   `5 – token re-issue`
 *   `6 – token burning`
-*   `10 – creating an alias for an address in Waves' network`
+*   `10 – creating an alias for an address in Neel' network`
 *   `11 – mass transfer`
 *   `12 - DataTransaction`